Dr. Keith Nurse

-Dr. Gillian Paul was appointed to the position of President of the College of Science, Technology and Applied Arts of Trinidad and Tobago (COSTAATT), with effect from June 01, 2015.
+Dr. Keith Nurse was appointed to the position of President of the College of Science, Technology and Applied Arts of Trinidad and Tobago (COSTAATT), with effect from November 01, 2022.

 Vice President, Student Affairs

 Dr. Helen Williams-Cumberbatch was appointed to the position of Vice President, Student Affairs effective July 1, 2022.
 Prior to this appointment, she served in a range of positions at COSTAATT for over 20 years.
 In the last decade, she has led the College’s marketing and public relations and enrollment management departments.

 Dr. Williams-Cumberbatch is a Fulbright scholar who completed doctoral studies at Ohio University, USA.
 She holds a Ph.D. in Higher Education and Student Affairs, an MSc. in Higher Education (Enrollment Management specialization) and a BSc. in Management Studies.
 Her doctoral research investigated the experiences and factors that contributed to thriving among community college students in Trinidad and Tobago, and the findings of her research have informed the development of a unique model of student development for COSTAATT which will play a critical role in the positive transformation of student experiences at the College in the years ahead.